-8. Conclusion
+10. Conclusion

-The scope of the present review was to explore legislative barriers to the market uptake of the ZB systems and to examine if changes or updates of the existing legislation and BREFs shall be suggested to the EC.
+The scope of the present review was to explore legislative barriers to the market uptake of the ZB systems and to examine if changes or updates of the existing legislation and BREFs can be suggested to the EC.
 Initially, REACH legislation was reviewed, aiming to define potential limitations and requirements on the commercialisation of salts produced by the pilot systems of ZB.

 All inorganic salts produced in ZB are already registered to ECHA.
 To commercialise them, operators need to prepare material Safety Data Sheets (SDS) and Technical Data Sheets (TDS).
 Information for TDS and SDS are produced from the chemical analyses (exact composition) of the salts, and from data uploaded in the ECHA platform.
 To get access to this data, operators need to send an inquiry (access letter) to ECHA and pay a fee to the first registrant of data.
-This is a very well described procedure in ECHA site.
+This is a very well described procedure in the ECHA site.
 National REACH Helpdesks, which are very easily accessible, can also provide information on how this letter shall be prepared, as well as on the cost of access to these data.
-However, if the recovered materials will be used in the same industry, no such data are needed.

 The second step was to review the Water Framework Directive, regarding the use of the recovered water.
 No barriers were detected during this review.
-However, it is found that there are gaps in National and European legislation, on specific standards of recovered water for industrial use.
-For this reason, in the final version of this deliverable, the ZB consortium will propose tables with the main physicochemical properties and characteristics of recovered water used in four types of industries (desalination, textiles, coal mine, and silica).
+However, it is found that no specific standards are proposed in the WFD for recovered water used in the industrial sector and many gaps appear in this issue in both European and National Legislation.